Abandoned Pennsylvania Turnpike: Opening and realignment

+Abandonment & Later Uses

 By the late 1950s, the turnpike was so heavily used that traffic congestion demanded expansion because bottlenecks at the two-lane tunnels on the Pennsylvania Turnpike became a major problem.
 Traffic jams formed at each tunnel, especially during the summer.
 The Pennsylvania Turnpike Commission (PTC) conducted studies on either expanding or bypassing the tunnels.
 Following the studies, the PTC decided to construct new tubes at four of the tunnels and bypass the remaining three.
-The Sideling Hill and Rays Hill tunnels were bypassed by a 13 mi new highway, as was the Cove Valley Travel Plaza, which was located on the westbound side of the eastern portal of the Sideling Hill Tunnel.
-Instead, a new Sideling Hill Travel Plaza was built to cater for travelers in both directions of the highway.
-The turnpike bypass of Rays Hill and Sideling Hill tunnels opened to traffic on November 26, 1968.
+The Sideling Hill and Rays Hill tunnels were bypassed by a 13 mi new highway, as was the westbound-only Cove Valley Travel Plaza, which was located at the eastern portal of the Sideling Hill Tunnel.
+Instead, a new Sideling Hill Travel Plaza was built to cater for travelers in both directions on the turnpike.
+The turnpike bypass of Rays Hill and Sideling Hill tunnels opened to traffic on November 26, 1968.In the early 1970s, the emission levels of unleaded gasoline were tested in Rays Hill Tunnel.
+A Plymouth Satellite was used as the test vehicle.
+The PTC and PennDOT used the highway to train maintenance workers, as well as for testing of rumble strips.
+The site of the former Cove Valley Travel Plaza was used as a shooting range for the Pennsylvania State Police.
+There have also been numerous military uses for the highway; the tunnels were considered as a storage area for weapons, as was the open highway for aircraft.
+The military also used the highway for training soldiers for Iraq in the early 2000s, even after the highway was sold to the SAC.